afourmy/pyEarth/README.md

 * the right-click button moves the view in the 3-dimensional space (like a viewfinder).
 * pressing space will start a continuous rotation of the earth.

-A few shapefiles are available for testing in the 'pyEarth/shapefiles' folder (world countries, continents, US).
+A few shapefiles are available for testing in the 'pyEarth/shapefiles' folder (world countries, US).

 ## Extended version (extended_pyEarth.py, < 300 lines)